 To start an employee appreciation program in a school, the principal should:

 1.Appoint a School Coordinator.
 The School Coordinator will work with the A-Team Advisers to help plan out the celebrations for the appreciation days.
 The person must be organized, able to enlist support and delegate responsibility.
 Ideally, a guidance counselor, assistant principal, librarian or related arts teacher serves in the position.
 However, some of the best coordinators in the state are classroom teachers or even strong support staff members who particularly want to do the job.
 When the school coordinator has help from a G-Force Adviser and three A-Team Advisers (described below) the job requires less than one hour per week.

 2. Appoint A-Team Advisers.
 With the help of the school coordinator, select three advisers for the A-Team, one each for the Action, Creative and Paparazzi Crews.

-4. Ask Homeroom Teachers to Appoint G-Force Members.
+6. Ask Each Homeroom Teacher to Appoint Two G-Force Members.
 Each homeroom is represented on the G-Force by two students selected by the homeroom teacher.
-Click here for a sample memo for the principal to send to ask teachers to appoint G-Force members.
+Click here for a sample memo for the principal to send to ask teachers to appoint G-Force member.

-5. Ask Teachers to Thank a Student each quarter.
-(TAPPS-Teachers APPeciating Students) In a faculty meeting, encourage teachers to select a student each quarter and express appreciation to them for something specific they have done.
+7. Ask Teachers to Thank a Student each week.
+(TAPPS-Teachers APPeciating Students) In a faculty meeting, encourage teachers to select a student each week to express appreciation to for something specific they have done.
 Encourage them to include students who are making progress toward behavioral as well as academic goals, not just the best students.